Beat-k/BEA/README.md

 Compute responds.
 ```

 The Smart Cache is the bridge between memory and intelligence.
 When memory becomes intelligent — when the system knows what matters without being told — the boundary between storage and cognition dissolves.
-That is what BEA_Aura_CSE_OS achieves.
+That is what BEA_Aura_CDE_OS achieves.

 ---

 ## The E[n] Universal Language

-The single most important architectural decision in BEA_Aura_CSE_OS is that every domain speaks the same language.
+The single most important architectural decision in BEA_Aura_CDE_OS is that every domain speaks the same language.

 ```
 Gaming intensity     =  E[n]